TheYiboWang/simulateAnealing/README.md

 Max size on the test run is 22 by 22 which cost about 60 seconds.
 Data is saved in “chessboard0123.txt”.

+hw3main2.m
+Compare simulated annealing method with coordinate descend method for the same 2-dimension function below.
+Number of samples is 50.